National Research Program

 Along with education and assistance, Arthritis Australia spearheads the effort to further our knowledge of arthritis and to search for cures.
 Much of our work is directed toward raising funds to provide grants, fellowships and scholarships for research into arthritis and related conditions.

 Arthritis Australia conducts an annual research grants program open to both national and international researchers.
-Professor Susanna Proudman is the Medical Director of Arthritis Australia and Professor Graeme Jones is the Chair of the Arthritis Australia Research Grants Assessment Committee.
+Professor Susanna Proudman is the Medical Director of Arthritis Australia and Associate Professor Helen Benham is the Chair of the Arthritis Australia Research Grants Assessment Committee.

 Arthritis Australia also funds the chair of rheumatology at the University of Sydney, currently held by Professor David Hunter.